Can Allergies or Stress Cause Eye Twitching? 5 Common Causes You Should Know About

 As you can see, most causes of eye twitches are easily fixed with simple changes to your daily routine.
 For those really stubborn twitches, though, don’t flinch at the thought of seeing an eye doctor in OKC for medical attention; involuntary eye spasms could be the cause of a more serious problem.

-And, while you’re at it, booking a comprehensive eye exam can give you a better picture of your overall eye health!
 Contact nJoy Vision in Oklahoma City at (405) 842-6060 or request a consultation today.

 Subscribe To Our Blog